Rachel Komisarz

 She swam for the United States team at the 2004 Summer Olympics, where she won a gold medal in the women's 4×200-meter freestyle relay, and a silver medal in the women's 4×100-meter medley relay, after swimming in the preliminary session of the meet.
+Though Komisarz did not swim, the silver medal American relay team in the 4x100-meter medley relay led through the first half of the final heat, but finished with a time of 3:59.12, second to Australia, who won the event for the first time.

+With her career extending into her early 30's, in 2008 Komisarz set American records in the 50 and 100-meter butterfly, and helped set relay records in both the 400 and 800-meter freestyle and 400-meter individual medley.
+Komisarz won 23 medals representing the United States in World Championships between 2003-2008.

-Komisarz did not make the 2008 Olympic team, and had shoulder surgery shortly after.
-Once she had recovered, she tried to get back into the pool, but it just was not the same anymore.
-It was in 2009 that she stopped competitively swimming.
+She did not make the 2008 Olympic team, and had shoulder surgery shortly afterwards.
+Komisarz tried to continue her swimming career, but was overly hampered by the injury, and retired from training for competition in 2009.

+Coaching

-Komisarz was named an assistant swim coach at the University of Louisville in 2009, where she help build the men's and women's team to 5 conference championships.
-She was also the women's recruiting coordinator and helped bring in the top athletes in the world, ranking the recruiting classes 12th and 7th in the NCAA for the 2010 and 2011 respectively.
-While she was an assistant at the University of Louisville, she helped bring the women's team to place 15th, and the men's team to place 10th at the NCAA Championships.
-During her coaching years at the University of Louisville, Komisarz also earned a master's degree in Sports Administration.
+Komisarz was named an assistant swim coach at the University of Louisville in 2009, where she helped lead the men's and women's team to 5 conference championships.
+She was also the women's recruiting coordinator and helped field world class athletes, ranking the recruiting classes 12th and 7th in the NCAA for the 2010 and 2011 respectively.
+While she was an assistant at the University of Louisville, she led the women's team to place 15th, and the men's team to place 10th at the NCAA Championships.
+During her tenure at the University of Louisville, she also earned a master's degree in Sports Administration.

-Komisarz was named the head coach of the Ohio Bobcats women's swimming team at Ohio University in 2014, after serving five years as an assistant coach for the Louisville Cardinals swimming team at the University of Louisville.
+Komisarz was named the head coach of the Ohio Bobcats women's swimming team at Ohio University in 2014, after serving five years as an assistant coach for the Louisville Cardinals swimming team.
 Since taking the job at Ohio University, Komisarz's teams have finished 6th twice at the conference championships.
 The Bobcats improved one spot to 5th in the 2017 conference championships.
 Komisarz currently has a meet record of 18–15, and has helped 3 swimmers qualify for the Olympic Trials.
+Komisarz strongly advocated the benefits of personalization in training her swimmers.
+In describing her coaching focus, she has said, “My philosophy is to give the athlete what they need personally.
+My workouts are structures for the individual and how I can best help them reach their full potential.”

+As of 2021, she was serving as an Associate Director for Planning and Development at Aspirant in Nashville, Tennessee.

+Honors

+In October, 2009, she was inducted into the University of Kentucky Hall of Fame for her swimming achievements.
 On June 21, 2018, Komisarz and Conrad Dobler were enshrined into the National Polish-American Sports Hall of Fame in Troy, Michigan.